 The Great North Pole Rocking Horse Crisis

-As it turned out, we hadn’t thought to adjust our taxonomies to account for changing language in the era of video games.
+As it turned out, we hadn’t thought to adjust our taxonomies to account for changing language in the era of hair metal and skateboards.
 The phrase “That’s sick” used to always be negative.
 But not anymore!

 It took a whole cohort of elves an entire day to tune our system to account for this one phrase.
 Meanwhile, farther down the production line, we’d already reduced rocking horse production by 11%!